BellDorian/CapstoneResearch/README.txt

   -Have at least 1 set of frames done ground truthing

 - Yolo Video
-  1. This one is an introduction of the version v8 https://www.youtube.com/watch?v=wuZtUMEiKWY&t=21s
+  1. This one is an introduction of the version v8 => https://www.youtube.com/watch?v=wuZtUMEiKWY&t=21s

+  2. This video provides a rundown on a list of top detection software => https://www.youtube.com/watch?v=dL9B9VUHkgQ